-Visualization and synergy.
 A quality user experience happens through quality UX design, which is the visual aspect of a product or service.
-The number one element to a best practices approach is a user centric approach.
+The number one element of a best practices approach is a user-centric approach.
 Text, graphics, layout, and interactive elements should work in harmony to provide users with an experience, not just a website or app that displays information.
 Every piece, whether video, image, text, interactive pieces, etc., should be thoughtfully placed and connected with other parts for seamless and immersive browsing, letting the user concentrate on the experience rather than the technical facets of the digital platform.

 Once your audience is established and you have a firm grasp on their needs and wants, designing UX around them should be straightforward.
 This is where a bit more creativity can shine as you know what ideas will and won’t fly with your users.

 Remember that UX design isn’t static.
-Ever-changing trends, tech, dynamics, and desires influence people all the time, so design needs to be fluid to adapt with the constant disruption.
+Ever-changing trends, tech, dynamics, and desires influence people all the time, so the design needs to be fluid to adapt to constant disruption.

-We’ve explained business intelligence before and the importance of data.
+We’ve explained before how business intelligence is crucial in the design world. .
 Insert predictive analytics and you have an even greater opus to build UX around.
 Predictive analytics is the ability to consume and crunch data using machine learning models to heavily steer a data-driven decision for the best possible outcome.
 When this is applied to UX, you’re put in a much better position than UX design best practices being used alone.

-- Customizing content to the intended user.
-This can be done via personalization or other quantitative information such as age, interests, sex, location.
+- Customizing content to the intended user: This can be done via personalization or other quantitative information such as age, interests, sex, and location.
 Demographics can play a significant role in segmentation, letting your UX be tailored to certain regions (like you can do with Facebook ads and similar programs).

-- If you’re looking to get your nerd on, aka really enmesh yourself with the data, then figuring out why your site, or pages on your site, have high exit/bounce rates should be your jam.
-You’re basically trying to decode on where and (quite possibly harder) why users leave.
+- Check bounce rates: If you’re looking to get your nerd on, aka enmesh yourself with the data, then figuring out why your site, or pages on your site, have high exit/bounce rates should be your jam.
+You’re trying to decode where and (quite possibly harder) why users leave.
 While analytics are helpful in these instances, best practice instances or a combo of the two might hold the most useful answer.

-- Since data analysis drills down on numbers, its decisions still need to be carefully weighed by management and business decision makers.
+- Collaborate with key stakeholders: Since data analysis drills down on numbers, its decisions still need to be carefully weighed by management and business decision-makers.
 If they follow the numbers and suggestions from a business intelligence standpoint (contact us for direct access to our BI solution kit if needing direction), then applying those changes to the UX should boost shares and increase conversions if they prove accurate based on credibility intervals.